z-l-p/film-projector-retrofit/docs/index.md

 1. Attach the PCB mount onto the grounding rod.
 It should match the hole in the chassis and push down evenly.

-1. Return the ground nut and use it to tihten the PCB mount onto the projector.
+1. Return the ground nut and use it to tighten the PCB mount onto the projector.

 1. Test the PCB fit with a blank board.